stiofanEimeid/the-online-cookbook/testing.md

 Users may view a list of products in a 3x3 grid from the products link in the side navigation bar.
 Each entry contains a product image and name along with a link to its individual page.
 The individual page contains such information as a product image, the product name, its price, a description and an indication of whether or not it is in stock.
 At the bottom of the page is an option to buy.
 Unfortunately, check-out functionality is not currently available.

-15. Navigate the site quickly and easily;

-Users may navigate through the site by way of the side navigation bar.
-The 'sidenav' is accessed by way of the menu icon contained the navigation bar at the time of the page.
-This navigation bar disappears when the user scrolls down in the interest of freeing up space on the screen.
-It reappears whenever the user scrolls up or is at the top of the page.

-The options contained in the navbar when not logged in include home, about, login/register, discover, products.

-When users have logged in, the options are as follows, home, about, account, discover, products, add recipe and finally logout.

-16. View the site on my preferred device, be it mobile, tablet, laptop or desktop.

-The site is fully responsive - it's mobile, tablet, laptop and desktop-friendly.

 Owner Stories

 1. Promote a brand of cooking tools to my users

+I sought to accomplish this by making a direct connection between the recipes users were making and viewing and the tools I wished to promote and sell.
+Each individual recipe page features a random selection of three of nine tools.
+The tools are presented to users as facilitating their needs and interests.
+Users can click through to each of the three products' individual page, where a larger image of the product along with a description, a price and an option to buy appear.

-Users are shown three random products each time they view a recipe page.
-They may also view products directly from the products page which leads them to the product's individual page.
+Users may also view products directly from the products page which leads them to the product's individual page.

+I kept the product copy light-hearted and playful to inject some personality into the brand and differentiate it from other, more reserved competitors.

 2. Collect data on what users are submitting to determine what types of recipes are popular and any trends that may exist for marketing purposes.